ACCESS TO COURT RECORDS - Administrative Rule 41

 (a) information that is not accessible to the public under federal law;

 (b) information that is not accessible to the public under state law, court rule, case law or court order, including:(1) affidavits or sworn testimony and records of proceedings in support of the issuance of a search or arrest warrant pending the return of the warrant;(2) information in a complaint and associated arrest or search warrant to the extent confidentiality is ordered by the court under N.D.C.C. §§ 29-05-32 or 29-29-22;(3) documents filed with the court for in-camera examination pending disclosure;(4) case information and documents in Child Relinquishment to Identified Adoptive Parent cases brought under N.D.C.C. ch.
 14-15.1;(5) domestic violence protection order files and disorderly conduct restraining order files when the restraining order is sought due to domestic violence, except for orders of the court;(6) documents in domestic violence protection order and disorderly conduct restraining order cases in which the initial petition was dismissed summarily by the court without a contested hearing;(7) names of qualified or summoned jurors and contents of jury qualification forms if disclosure is prohibited or restricted by order of the court;(8) records of voir dire of jurors unless disclosure is permitted by court order or rule;(9) records of deferred impositions of sentences or pretrial diversions resulting in dismissal;(10) records of a case in which the magistrate finds no probable cause for the issuance of a complaint;(11) unless exempted from redaction by N.D.R.Ct.
-3.4(c), protected information:(A) except for the last four digits, social security numbers, taxpayer identification numbers, and financial account numbers,(B) except for the year, birth dates, and(C) except for the initials, the name of an individual known to be a minor, unless the minor is a party, and there is no statute, regulation, or rule mandating nondisclosure;(12) judge and court personnel work material, including personal calendars, communications from law clerks, bench memoranda, notes, work in progress, draft documents and non-finalized documents.(13) party, witness and crime victim contact information gathered and recorded by the court for administrative purposes, including telephone numbers and e-mail, street and postal addresses.(14) the name of a patron of the North Dakota Legal Self Help Center or information sufficient to identify a patron or the subject about which a patron requested information.(c) This rule does not preclude access to court records by the following persons in the following situations:(1) federal, state, and local officials, or their agents, examining a court record in the exercise of their official duties and powers;(2) parties to an action and their attorneys examining the court file of the action, unless restricted by order of the court, but parties and attorneys may not access judge and court personnel work material in the court file.(d) A member of the public may request the court to allow access to information excluded under Section 5 as provided in Section 6.
+3.4(c), protected information:(A) except for the last four digits, social security numbers, taxpayer identification numbers, and financial account numbers,(B) except for the year, birth dates, and(C) except for the initials, the name of an individual known to be a minor, unless the minor is a party, and there is no statute, regulation, or rule mandating nondisclosure;(12) judge and court personnel work material, including personal calendars, communications from law clerks, bench memoranda, notes, work in progress, draft documents and non-finalized documents.(13) party, witness and crime victim contact information gathered and recorded by the court for administrative purposes, including telephone numbers and e-mail, street and postal addresses.(14) the name of a patron of the North Dakota Legal Self Help Center or information sufficient to identify a patron or the subject about which a patron requested information.(15) The property and debt listing of the parties to a divorce as provided by N.D.C.C. § 14-05-24.3.(c) This rule does not preclude access to court records by the following persons in the following situations:(1) federal, state, and local officials, or their agents, examining a court record in the exercise of their official duties and powers;(2) parties to an action and their attorneys examining the court file of the action, unless restricted by order of the court, but parties and attorneys may not access judge and court personnel work material in the court file.(d) A member of the public may request the court to allow access to information excluded under Section 5 as provided in Section 6.

 Section 6.
 Requests to Prohibit Public Access to Information in Court Records or to Obtain Access to Restricted Information.